Longwood University Scholarships 2025–2026 | Merit, Honors & Costs

 These are niche opportunities—often need-based, identity-based, or tied to experiences like research, study abroad, or ROTC—that don’t fall under automatic or flagship awards.
 They can be great ways to stack extra support if your student qualifies.

-Study Abroad Scholarships $500–$2,000 Students accepted to approved study abroad programs with GPA ≥ 2.5 Yes – Global Engagement office No – per trip Students with strong academic plan and financial need for travel
+Study Abroad Scholarships (Lancers Abroad) Up to $1,200/trip Students accepted to approved study abroad programs; GPA ≥ 2.0 Yes – Global Engagement office No – per trip Students with strong academic plan and financial need for travel Sept 15 (Spring); Feb 15 (Fall)

-Call Me MiSTER Partial tuition support + program benefits Underrepresented students preparing to become K–12 teachers Yes – program application Yes – must maintain academic standing and program participation Education majors with service commitment to high-need schools
+Call Me MiSTER Program At least $3,000/year + program benefits Underrepresented students preparing to become K–12 teachers Yes – program application Yes – must maintain academic and program standing Education majors with service to high-need schools Mar 21

-Army ROTC Scholarships Full tuition OR room/board + $420/mo stipend + $1,200/yr books Students meeting academic, fitness, and military service standards Yes – national ROTC application Yes – must maintain contract and progress Strong students with leadership and service commitment
+Army ROTC Scholarships Full tuition or room/board + $420/mo stipend + $1,200/year books Students meeting academic, fitness, and military service standards Yes – national ROTC application Yes – must maintain contract and progress Strong students with leadership and service commitment Oct 6 (priority); Rolling

 Amounts for some scholarships are based on publicly available ranges from similar Longwood programs.
-Exact figures may vary each year; check the current scholarship portal for confirmed amounts.
+Exact figures and deadlines may vary each year; check the current scholarship portal for confirmed amounts and dates.

 • Citizen Leader Awards – leadership recognition awards for current students in clubs and organizations (Joan of Arc Visionary Leadership Award, etc.).